B i o g r a p h y

 As an international artist, oboist Briana Leaman has studied, performed, and taught throughout North America, Europe, Asia, and Australia.

 Since moving to Melbourne, Briana has established herself as a sought-after teacher and performer.
 She currently teaches oboe at Loreto Mandeville Hall and serves as the Victorian State Representative for the Australasian Double Reed Society.
-Briana has given masterclasses at the Melbourne Conservatorium of Music, the Elder Conservatorium, Vanderbilt University, and the University of South Carolina.
+Briana has given masterclasses at the Melbourne Conservatorium of Music, the Elder Conservatorium, the University of Texas at Austin's Butler School of Music, Vanderbilt University's Blair School of Music, and the University of South Carolina.
 She is currently pursuing a PhD in Music Performance at the University of Melbourne for which she is a Graduate Research Scholarship recipient.
 She also works with the Melbourne Conservatorium's oboe studio and chamber music studio as part of the prestigious Academic Assistantship program.

-Since the success of her first professional audition at the age of 21, Briana has performed with many orchestras in the U.S., France, and Australia including the Greenville and Charleston Symphony Orchestras, the Orchestre Philharmonique de Strasbourg, the Opéra National du Rhin, the Australian Philharmonic Orchestra, the Royal Melbourne Philharmonic, and Orchestra Victoria.
+Briana has performed with many orchestras in the U.S., France, and Australia including the Greenville and Charleston Symphony Orchestras, the Orchestre Philharmonique de Strasbourg, the Opéra National du Rhin, and Orchestra Victoria.
 During her time in France, Briana also worked in collaboration with renowned conductor Theodor Guschlbauer for solo and chamber performances at the Prix de l'Europe awards and for diplomatic events associated with the European Parliament.
 In addition to her orchestral playing, Briana performed in a number of shows at Her Majesty's Theatre for the Broadway production of Disney's Aladdin in 2017 and in the world premiere of the musical The Dressmaker in 2018.

 Briana is proud to be a Rigoutat Artist and plays on a model ‘J’ oboe.